kfigarri/kfigarri.github.io/content/post/food-insecurity/index.md

 ## Overview

-At the 2022 United Nations Big Data Hackathon, Team 4SKA1—formed by young Indonesian data scientists including myself—took on the global challenge of **Food Insecurity**.
+At the 2022 United Nations Big Data Hackathon, Team 4SKA1, formed by young Indonesian data scientists including myself, took on the global challenge of **Food Insecurity**.
 Our solution was a scalable **Early Warning System** prototype built using open data and visualized via Google Data Studio.
 The project won **[Best Visualization Award](https://unstats.un.org/bigdata/events/2022/hackathon/winners-y.cshtml)** in the Youth Track for its clarity, insight, and practical utility.

 ## The Challenge